IOTechSystems/support-alarms-docs/tutorial/docs/routing-management.md

 }
 ```

-  Please notice that the JSON config string contents have been escaped (required by Altair), using an online free tool such as [link](https://www.freeformatter.com/json-escape.html), to remove Newline and Carriage return characters in the API call.
+  Please notice that the JSON config string contents have been escaped as required by Altair (using an online free tool such as [link](https://www.freeformatter.com/json-escape.html)) to remove Newline and Carriage return characters in the API call.

   ![Create_Email_Action](./images/06-Create_Email_Action.png)